CodeMaxx/GSoC-Proposal-2016/GSoC_Proposal.md

 - As regard the polynomial factoring algorithm to be implemented for Solvers of polynomials, there was a choice among two algorithms - **Berlekamp** and **Cantor-Zassenhaus**.
 >A fundamental difference between the two algorithms is that the Berlekamp algorithm is deterministic.
 This means that given any polynomial it will provide the unique factorisation eventually, regardless of how many steps it takes.
 The Cantor-Zassenhaus algorithm on the other hand is probabilistic, in that it can effectively fail to factor a polynomial completely.
 The tradeoff is that probabilistic factoring algorithms tend to utilise tricks that enable them to perform tasks quicker if they do succeed.

 -Discussion also led my to believe that Sets such as `ImageSet` requiring non-trivial implementation are not required in SymEngine.
 They are already present in SymPy and don't take a lot of computational time.
-They are just for representing the solution and its better to spend the same time on the implementation of Polynomial algorithms.
+They are just for representing the solution and it is better to spend the same time on the implementation of Polynomial algorithms.

 ## The Plan

 1. Regarding the `Infinity` class, I've audited Sympy's `Infinity`.
 I've also taken a look at how [Pynac](http://pynac.org/)(backend for symbolic expression in [Sage](http://www.sagemath.org/)) does it.
-Its pretty interesting and I would be implementing SymEngine's Infinity along its lines.
+It is pretty interesting and I would be implementing SymEngine's Infinity along its lines.

 2. Learning from Sympy, I propose to return Set as a solution of Solvers since Sets can be used to represent all types of solutions.

 Since we don't have any support for Sets, these would have to be implemented first.
 The output of Solve would make heavy use of a lot of functionalities of Sets.
 The Set capabilities we need to have

 - Empty Sets - Represent the solution of equation with No solutions.(`x**2 + 1 = 0`)
 - Finite Sets - Represent a finite set of discrete numbers.These would be required to represent discrete solutions such as those of Polynomials.(`x**2 = 1`)
 - Interval - Represents a real interval as a set.
 These are required for the representations such as range of solutions, domain of the independent variables.(`floor(x) = 0`)